hello@onechair.io · @onechair_io on X

 ~15× Calendar 18 mo → 29 days

-Nobody is talking about this.
 I'd bet there are people at consulting firms and hedge funds producing work at this scale with LLMs right now.
 But the economics haven't caught up.
-Engagements are still scoped, staffed, and billed as if the old production function applies.
-That's not dishonesty — it's institutional inertia.
-The pricing models, the team structures, the timelines — none of it has adjusted yet.
+My guess is that engagements are still being scoped, staffed, and billed as if the old production function applies.
+Not out of dishonesty, but because that's how institutions work.
+Inertia is a hell of a drug.

-And the incentives to stay quiet are obvious.
-If you're employed, revealing the throughput means your employer needs fewer of you.
-If you're a consultant, revealing the cost basis changes the conversation.
-If you're an academic, revealing the LLM contribution raises authorship questions.
-I don't have those incentives.
+And honestly, the incentives to stay quiet make sense.
+If you're employed, revealing this kind of throughput means your employer needs fewer of you.
+If you're a consultant, revealing the cost basis changes every conversation you have with a client.
+If you're an academic, revealing that the LLM did most of the heavy lifting raises uncomfortable authorship questions.
+I don't have any of those incentives.
 So here we are.

-I don't think most people have internalized what's possible right now.
-I certainly hadn't before I sat down in that chair in January.
+I don't think most people have internalized what's actually possible right now.
+I know I hadn't, before I sat down in that chair in January.